-The NSW DPI: Tocal College Approved Australian Stock Horse Sale will be held online on the 6th and 7th November 2021.
-Tocal College sale horses can be inspected and ridden from the 27th of October 2021.
+The NSW DPI: Tocal College Approved Australian Stock Horse Sale will be held online on the 5th and 6th November 2023.

-Bidding will open from 4.00pm on Saturday, 6th November 2021 to 4.00pm on Sunday, 7th November 2021.
+Bidding will open from 10am on Sunday, 5th November 2023 to 6.00pm on Monday, 6th November 2023.
 At that point a timer will turn on and bidding activity will control the end of the auction.
 Once the timer reaches zero, the sale will close.

 Each Tocal College horse has a reserve price of $4,000 plus GST.